thecityny/2022_11_oysters/readme.rst

-nyc_fridges
+oysters
 ======================================================

-This news app is built on our `interactive template <https://github.com/chalkbeat/interactive-template>`_.
+This news app is built on Chalkbeat's fork of NPR's `interactive template <https://github.com/chalkbeat/interactive-template>`.
 Check the readme for that template for more details about the structure and mechanics of the app, as well as how to start your own project.

 Getting started
 ---------------